pbissonho/koin.dart/README.md

 Written in pure Dart, using functional resolution only: no code generation, no reflection.

-`Koin is a light container and a pragmatic API`

 | Package                                                                            | Pub                                                                                                    |
 | ---------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------ |